Alternative Reading Formats

 In Massachusetts, patrons of the National Library Service regional libraries have access to over 10,000 titles available in large print sent through the mail postage-free.

-Thorndike Press has info on large print books and large print book clubs at:
+Has info on large print books and large print book clubs

 Large Print Books

 Email (Orders): email@example.com

 Braille is a tactile reading format; words are spelled by means of various arrangements of raised dots, which people can read using their fingertips.
 Braille can be produced by using either low-or high-tech methods: